sshu2017/sshu2017.github.io/content/git_hooks.md

-Title: TIL: How to use Git Hooks for Better Code Quality
+Title: Today_I_Learned: How to use Git Hooks for Better Code Quality
 Date: 2020-06-29
 Author: sshu
-Category: Python, Git, Today_I_Learned
+Category: Git
 Slug: How to use Git Hooks for Better Code Quality
 Status: published